-Students may occasionally participate in educational fieldtrips and tours.
-The school must ensure that all events are safe and properly supervised by adults in charge.
-School rules are enforced at all times and consequences shall be the same as those observed during school hours.
-Permission slips are required and must be signed by the parent or guardian via registration process for the school year.
-Administrators/Chaperones will print a list of students' eligible based upon signed form via registration.
-If you choose to only sign permission forms on a trip to trip basis, students are responsible for picking up a permission form from the teacher/office and returning it by assigned deadline.
-It is required that fieldtrip permission forms be completed and returned by the due date and noted time.
+Students may occasionally participate in educational field trips and tours.
+The school must ensure that all events are safe and properly supervised by the adults in charge.
+School rules are enforced at all times, and consequences shall be the same as those observed during school hours.
+Permission slips are required and must be signed by the parent or guardian via the registration process for the school year.
+Administrators/Chaperones will print a list of students eligible based on a signed form via registration.
+If you choose only to sign permission forms on a trip-to-trip basis, students are responsible for picking up a permission form from the teacher/office and returning it by the assigned deadline.
+It is required that field trip permission forms be completed and returned by the due date and noted time.
 Oral permission over the telephone is not sufficient.
-Additionally, students who are failing any classes or have received an office referral for behavior/tardies/attendance, etc. will not permitted to attend reward fieldtrips and tours; these students will be required to remain at school and work on making up missing assignments, remediation programs, etc.
+Additionally, students who are failing any classes or have received an office referral for behavior/tardies/attendance, etc., will not be permitted to attend reward field trips and tours; these students will be required to remain at school and work on making up missing assignments, remediation programs, etc.

-G. Fundraising
+Fundraising

-The P.T.O. and other school groups and organizations, may sell items or services during the school year only for the purpose of augmenting the educational program of the school and only with permission of the School Board.
-Students who participate in fund raising activities are accountable, along with their parents or guardians, for money resulting from sales or the return of unsold merchandise.
+The P.T.O. and other school groups and organizations may sell items or services during the school year only for the purpose of augmenting the educational program of the school and only with permission of the School Board.
+Students who participate in fundraising activities are accountable, along with their parents or guardians, for money resulting from sales or the return of unsold merchandise.
 Individual students/private organizations cannot sell items or services in the school for personal or commercial gain.